-As a work prior to the writing of my doctoral thesis, I have been doing a master’s degree in philosophy and science for which I have carried out a final thesis based on a theoretical-practical investigation.
-Since the human mind and therefore our artistic processes are intrinsic parts of biological matter, my hypothesis is that a Neuroscience […]Read More HOLOBIONTia VR expo online now!
+For the last couple of years, I have been doing a master’s degree in philosophy and science for which I have carried out a final thesis (based on a theoretical-practical investigation) about the relationship of Art and Machine Learning.
+Since the human mind and therefore our artistic processes are intrinsic parts of biological matter, my hypothesis is […]Read More HOLOBIONTia VR expo online now!

 According to the definition published in Tate Modern’s website “Abstract Art” is often seen as carrying a moral dimension, in that it can be seen to stand for virtues such as order, purity, simplicity and spirituality.
 As art historian and MoMA director Alfred H. Barr Jr. wrote in the preface to the catalogue “Cubism and Abstract […]Read More Abstract art as an emancipatory activity.